ctrlplusb/easy-peasy/website/docs/docs/upgrading-from-v3/README.md

 Allows you to declare an effect within your model which will execute every time the targeted state changes.

-Two arguments are provided to unstable_effectOn; namely the `stateResolvers` and the `handler`.
+Two arguments are provided to effectOn; namely the `stateResolvers` and the `handler`.
 The `stateResolvers` are an array of functions which should resolve the target state that should be tracked.
 When the tracked state changes the `handler` function is executed.

 The `handler` can be _asynchronous_ or _synchronous_.
 It receives the store actions, a `change` object containing the `prev` values for the targeted state